June 24 - Paris Arrival

 Tour Guide/s:

-Suggested Itinerary (not limited to and subject to change).
+Suggested Itinerary (not final and subject to change).

 FINAL AND DETAILED ITINERARY WILL BE SENT TO ATTENDEES.